Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting for you.
 Amongst them will be Travel Counsellors Representative who will be waiting to greet you with a paging board with your name on.

 You will be transferred to your hotel and assisted with check in.
-(Standard check in time at hotel is 1400 hrs).
+Standard check in time is 1400 hrs.

 Day Itinerary